Frank Smathers House

 Frank Smathers House, also known as The Evergreens, is a historic home located at Waynesville, Haywood County, North Carolina.
-It was built in 1926, and is a 1 1/2-story, "H"-shaped, eclectic frame dwelling with Gothic Revival and Colonial Revival style design elements.
+It was built in 1926, and is a 1 1/2-story, H-shaped, eclectic frame dwelling with Gothic Revival and Colonial Revival style design elements.
 It features a steeply pitched, cross gable roof with imbricated fish-scale asphalt shingles, brick interior slope chimneys, projecting eaves, and exposed rafters.
 Also on the property are a contributing barn (c.
 1900) and stone retaining wall (1926).
 It was built as a summer home and family cottage for the Frank Smathers family, who owned the home from 1926 until 1988.
-U.S. Senator George Smathers (1913-2007) was a son of Frank Smathers.
+U.S. Senator George Smathers (1913-2007), son of Frank Smathers owned the home, followed by Florida Secretary of State, Bruce Smathers, (1943) grandson of Frank Smathers, before being sold outside the family.

 It was listed on the National Register of Historic Places in 1998.